 - impulse reaction vs. reflective response

 - discernment vs. judgment

 - assertiveness vs. aggressiveness

 By the 3rd cohort, I had also developed numerous communication and content to better inform and educate the clients on the process of the program related to them, as I had discovered there were some gaps in the information supplied by the program staff to the client.
 By being somewhat left in the dark produced less engaged and enthused clients.
 I facilitated more in-depth and educational communications prior to every phase of the project through newsletter type emails as well as videos.
 It resulted in higher engagement by creating a deeper context and transparency of the process in which their innovation team had gone through to achieve the results.
 This resulted in more ownership as a whole.

 Highlights… Inspired and Empowered!

-Clients were delighted by the depth of insight and validation through the observations, insights and solutions presented.
+Clients were delighted by the depth of insight and validation through the observations, insights, and solutions presented.
 Firstly, they commented on how they felt a renewed sense of inspiration.
 Secondly, they felt engaged by how much was discovered by the teams in such a short period of time.
 Thirdly, they felt engaged by having been walked through the process, which had allowed them to look at their challenges differently.
-In conclusion, clients felt excited and motivated to take the what had been provided to further develop with their own staff.
+In conclusion, clients felt excited and motivated to take what had been provided to further develop with their own staff.

-- learn to lead collaboratively
+- experience how to lead collaboratively

 - receive team and one-on-one mentoring and coaching

-- learn-by-doing to deeply embed the learnings
+- immersive learn-by-doing which deeply embeds their learnings